Collegian: The Australian Journal of Nursing Practice, Scholarship and Research is the official journal of Australian College of Nursing (ACN).

 - Conclusion (summarise key points)

-- Acknowledgments and Disclosures Other requirements:
+- Acknowledgments and Disclosures Regulatory Requirements in the Methods section:

 The ethical guidelines that were followed by the investigators must be included in the Methods section of the manuscript.
 In Australia, all work should conform to the "Statement on Human Experimentation" by the National Health and Medical Research Council of Australia.
 State clearly that the subject gave informed consent.
 Anonymity should be preserved.